 Knowledge, Skills, and Abilities

-- Thorough knowledge of established practices and procedures for an integrated library system (ILS).
+- Knowledge of established practices and procedures for an integrated library system (ILS).

-- Knowledge of collection development policies and procedures.
+- Knowledge of library policies, procedures, and services.

 - Strong organization and attention to detail.

 - Ability to communicate effectively with diverse audiences.

 - Ability to work independently and to set priorities.

 - Ability to handle and resolve disruptive behavior effectively.

 - Ability to work cooperatively and maintain effective interpersonal skills with others.